Hot Diggity (Dog Ziggity Boom)

-"Hot Diggity (Dog Ziggity Boom)" is an American popular song written by Al Hoffman and Dick Manning.
-The song's melody is almost identical in melody and triple-time rhythm to a portion of Emmanuel Chabrier's 1883 composition, España.
-Published in 1956, it was recorded by Perry Como.
+"Hot Diggity (Dog Ziggity Boom)" is an American popular song written by Al Hoffman and Dick Manning, and published in 1956.
+The melody and triple-time rhythm are almost identical to a portion of Emmanuel Chabrier's 1883 composition, España.

+The song was recorded by Perry Como.

 Background

-Perry Como's recording was done at Webster Hall in New York City.
+Perry Como recorded "Hot Diggity" at Webster Hall in New York City.
 The conductor was Mitchell Ayres and the producer was Joe Carlton.
 The back-up vocals were provided by the Ray Charles Singers.

-The nonsense phrase of the song's title, repeated throughout the song, is used as counterpoint to the lines it precedes in the lyrics, as in the following excerpt:
+The song's title, repeated throughout the song, is "a general excl[amation] of pleasure or surprise".
+It is used as counterpoint to the lines it precedes in the lyrics, as in the following excerpt: